celebrity

 ADVERTISEMENT

-As the months go by, Tanya grows more excited and nervous for what lies ahead.
+Tanya said she was growing more excited and nervous about what lies ahead.

 "It's so bizarre, because you see them as an embryo on a screen, and they're like a pin prick," she said.